-During each period presented, we realized net investment gains largely due to the sale of fixed maturities.
-Other-than-temporary impairment ("OTTI") charges were \$24 million, \$16 million and \$18 million in 2012, 2011 and 2010, respectively.
+During each period presented, we realized net investment gains.
+During 2013, sales of equities were the largest contributor to the net realized gains while sales of fixed maturities were the primary driver in 2012 and 2011.
+Other-than-temporary impairment ("OTTI") charges were \$9 million, \$24 million and \$16 million in 2013, 2012 and 2011, respectively.

-Other (Expenses) Revenues, Net
+Other Expenses, Net

-Appreciation in the Sterling and euro against the U.S. dollar drove foreign exchange losses of \$30 million in 2012, related to the remeasurement of our foreign-denominated net insurance-related liabilities.
-In 2011 and 2010, depreciation in these currencies resulted in foreign exchange gains of \$45 million and \$16 million, respectively.
-Excluding these foreign exchange-related amounts, other expenses were \$170 million, \$155 million and \$195 million, respectively in 2010, 2011 and 2012.
+Appreciation in the euro and the Sterling against the U.S. dollar drove foreign exchange losses of \$26 million and \$30 million in 2013 and 2012, related to the remeasurement of our foreign-denominated net insurance-related liabilities.
+The 2013 loss was partially offset by the depreciation in the Australian dollar.
+In 2011, depreciation in the euro and the Sterling resulted in foreign exchange gains of \$45 million.